 If you try to do everything yourself, you’ll be limiting the true potential of your business.
 If you can’t trust your team to help out, then things will never get done quickly.

-And if you don’t know how to delegate, read this.
+If you don’t know how to delegate, read this.

-12. You keep on making the same mistakes
+12. You keep making the same mistakes

 For example, you could always learn from my million-dollar mistake.